Karim0110/SPFJAVA/README.md

 The model will be trained using [Adam](https://js.tensorflow.org/api/latest/#train.adam) ([research paper](https://arxiv.org/abs/1412.6980)), a popular optimisation algorithm for machine learning.
 [Root mean square error](https://js.tensorflow.org/api/latest/#losses.meanSquaredError) which will determine the difference between predicted values and the actual values, so the model is able to learn by minimising the error during the training process.

-Here is a code snippet of the model described above, [full code on Github](https://github.com/jinglescode/demos/tree/master/src/app/components/tfjs-timeseries-stocks).

 ```javascript
 async function trainModel(inputs, outputs, trainingsize, window_size, n_epochs, learning_rate, n_layers, callback){